Veeva Direct Data API: A Complete Technical Guide

 |---|---|---|---|---|

-| Full (F) | Published once per day at 01:00 UTC for the prior day’s data ([3]).
-Each Full extract covers all data in the Vault from its creation up to the file’s stop time (Vaults are timestamped from the year 2000 onward in practice). | A complete snapshot of all supported Vault data (objects, documents, picklists, workflows) as of the end of the previous day ([3]) ([26]).
+| Full (F) | Published once per day at 01:00 AM Vault Time (note: as of 26R1, the schedule uses Vault Time rather than fixed UTC, accommodating daylight saving time transitions) ([3]).
+Each Full extract covers all data in the Vault from its creation up to the file’s stop time. | A complete snapshot of all supported Vault data (objects, documents, picklists, workflows) as of the end of the previous day ([3]) ([27]).
 Includes all active and inactive records and corresponding metadata. | Each Full file is retained for 2 days before expiring ([3]). | Used for initial data loads or full refreshes of an external database.
 Provides a baseline containing everything (since vault creation). |

 | Incremental (N) | Published every 15 minutes, 15 minutes after the interval end (e.g. data from 02:00–02:15 UTC is published at 02:30) ([25]).
 There are up to 96 Incremental files per day, covering a continuous stream of 15-min windows. | Only records that have changed (created, updated, or deleted) in that 15-minute window.
 The CSV extracts include both new/updated records and separate “_deletes” extracts for any deletions detected in that period. | Each Incremental file is retained for 10 days ([25]). | Used for ongoing synchronization after the full load.
 By applying each 15-minute Incremental file in sequence, an external warehouse can stay nearly up-to-date with Vault changes. |

-| Log (L) | Published once per day at 01:00 UTC, covering activities of the previous calendar day ([30]). | Contains audit log data: it includes four types of log extracts (System, Document, Object, and Login logs) for that one day ([25]) ([30]).
-Each extract lists all relevant audit events (e.g. record creations, configuration changes, login events) that occurred on that day. | Each Log file is retained for 2 days ([30]). | Used for capturing change history, compliance reporting, and security monitoring.
+| Log (L) | Published once per day at 01:00 AM Vault Time (also updated to Vault Time in 26R1), covering activities of the previous calendar day ([31]). | Contains audit log data: it includes four types of log extracts (System, Document, Object, and Login logs) for that one day ([26]) ([31]).
+Each extract lists all relevant audit events (e.g. record creations, configuration changes, login events) that occurred on that day. | Each Log file is retained for 2 days ([31]). | Used for capturing change history, compliance reporting, and security monitoring.
 Allows analysis of user activities and system events. |

 These schedules and retention periods are built into DDA.
 In practice, when a Vault is enabled for Direct Data API, it immediately begins generating these files automatically at the prescribed times.
 Clients need only to call the API endpoints to list and download whatever Full, Incremental, or Log files are currently available (within the retention window) for the time ranges they care about.